mizarzulfa/Discord-jipity/readme.md

 functionality for storing and recalling previous chat conversations.

-## Private Token Configuration

-This guide explains how to configure the `privateToken.py` file in your project to store and access your API keys securely.

 ## Discord max length character
 Work in progress to handle splitting messages when they reach the maximum character limit of 2000.